 Principal Investigators (PIs)

-Associate Professor Greg Anderson (Head of the Reproduction, Genomics and Development Group)
+Professor Greg Anderson (Chair of the Reproduction, Genomics and Development Group)

 The Anderson Research Group are focused on the regulation of fertility by nutritional factors (the hormones leptin, insulin and ghrelin) and the mechanisms by which the brain peptide RFamide-related peptide-3 (RFRP-3, a.k.a. gonadotrophin inhibitory hormone) regulates reproductive activity and anxiety in mammals.

 The 'big picture' goal is the development of new and improved treatments for infertility and anxiety-related disorders.

 The Anderson Research Group forms one of the laboratories that make up the University of Otago's Centre for Neuroendocrinology.
 Greg is a member of both the 'Neuroscience Group' and the 'Reproduction, Genomics and Development Research Group'.

 My research is interested in how reproduction influences life-history, health and ageing.
 This includes physiological effects of gonadally-derived hormones, consequences of mating, and even impacts of social pheromone perception on life-history trajectory.
 A related research theme explores how sex-specific aspects of reproduction cause sexual-dimorphism in lifespan, and influence the effectiveness of interventions developed to improve healthy ageing.